-Splash Pad
+1. Splash Pad

-This is a fun splash pad your dog may enjoy and your kids too!
+This is a fun splash pad your dog may enjoy, and your kids, too!

-Dog and Kiddie Swim Pool
+2. Dog and Kiddie Swim Pool

-This is a fun portable and foldable kiddie pool.
+This is a fun, portable, and foldable kiddie pool.
 I have this one for Henry!

-Splash Sprinklers
+3. Splash Sprinklers

-Water Hose Fun
+4. Water Hose Fun

 Learn how to create the dog backyard of your dreams on a budget in this article.

-Cooling Mat
+5. Cooling Mat

-Wet Towel
+6. Wet Towel

 If your dog is looking like he’s getting overheated, a wet towel is always a perfect go-to trick for a quick temperature drop.
+But never cool your dog too quickly.
+That means don’t soak the towel in ice water.
+Cool or room temperature water will do the trick.

-Dog Cooling Vest
+7. Dog Cooling Fashion

-Ice Water
+8. Ice Water

-Frozen Chew Toys
+9. Frozen Chew Toys

 Just like you enjoy something cool or cold on a hot day, so will your dog.
 It will help keep him cool.
+All you need to do is grab his/her favorite durable toy and pop it in the freezer for a bit.
+If you don’t have a freezer-friendly dog toy, this is one your pup may love!

-Frozen Treats
+10. Frozen Treats

 Similar to a frozen chew toy, this will help cool your dog off.
 However, it won’t last as long.
 Some dogs don’t like toys or don’t understand toys as well, like my dog Henry.
 This is a great option for these dogs.